 The Soap Co.*: If you’re looking to give a beauty gift that gives back, head to The Soap Co.
 Their factory employs people who are differently abled, with a focus on those who are partially sighted, and their products are divine too!

 P.S.
-If you prefer to look for your own sustainable beauty brands, I recommend shopping on Acala, Content Beauty* or Love Lula*.
-All three are like department stores that only stock sustainable beauty products!
+If you prefer to look for your own sustainable beauty brands, I recommend shopping on Content Beauty*, Cult Beauty*, or Feelunique*.
+All three are like beauty department stores that are making a concerted effort to stock sustainable beauty products!

 Disclaimer: This post contains affiliate links (denoted with '*') and gifted items (denoted with 'gifted')